Atik203/ContestHub-Client-Side/README.md

 # ContestHub Project

 Welcome to ContestHub, the ultimate platform where innovation meets recognition!
-ContestHub is a dynamic and user-friendly Project Contest Creation Platform designed to foster creativity, engage communities, and celebrate talent across various domains.
+ContestHub is a dynamic and user-friendly Contest Creation Platform designed to foster creativity, engage communities, and celebrate talent across various domains.
 Whether you're organizing a design competition, coding challenge, or any other creative contest, ContestHub is your go-to destination for seamless contest creation and efficient winner selection.
 Below is a detailed overview of the project's key features and technologies:

 ## Technologies Used